-We dismiss responsibility for struggling relationships, stagnating careers and a disappointing life by conveniently focusing attention on outside factors—blaming the world.
+We dismiss responsibility for struggling relationships, stagnating careers and a disappointing life by conveniently focusing attention on outside factors--blaming the world for our unhappiness.
 By dodging responsibility, we hinder power to change.
-Life complexity requires a wider view; a view that includes acceptance of unpredictable obstacles.
-We will be surprised and success demands effectively responding to surprise, not justifying failures because of them.
-We still have control of our direction, creating the futures we seek; just not absolute control.
+Life complexity requires a wider view; a view that includes acceptance of the constant presence of unpredictable obstacles.
+Success demands we effectively respond to distasteful surprises instead of justifying failures because of them.
+We still have control to create the futures we seek; just not absolute control.
 We will have to adjust our path to accommodate for the wonderous assortment of unplanned encounters.

 I have heard it said, “Whether we believe we have a choice or believe we have no choice, we are correct.”
-When we believe we have no choice, we become helpless to surrounding circumstances, depressed, fearing the unknowns, we give up.
+When we believe we have no choice, we helplessly surrender to circumstances, fearing the unknowns, we give up.